Diamanté & Sterling Diamonbar Bracelet

 Vintage Bracelets, 1920s Jewelry, Fishel, Nessler JewelryThis 1920s sterling silver line bracelet with onyx-glass stones and diamanté by Fishel, Nessler is an Art Deco classic.
 Each faceted, square-cut stone is set in its own box.
-This bracelet has a hidden, tongue-in-groove clasp with a safety catch.
+This bracelet has a concealed clasp with a safety catch.
 You can wear this bracelet with two other line bracelets, as shown in the last photo.
-I also have a sterling bar pin in black and white by the same maker.
-Scroll down to see it and other coordinating Art Deco pieces for this bracelet.
-Or wear it with more contemporary jewels.USD$195.00
+Scroll down to see a sterling bar pin in black and white by the same maker as well as other coordinating Art Deco pieces.
+Or wear this bracelet with more contemporary jewels.USD$195.00

 Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
 JewelryThis quintessential Art Deco line bracelet was made by the renowned Wachenheimer Brothers (best known for their Diamonbar pieces).
 It has faceted, square-cut onyx-glass stones channel-set in sterling silver, with engraved edges and diamanté-studded clasps.
 This bracelet was made in two sections, with identical fold-over clasps in both places.
 The type of clasp dates this piece to the early 1930s, after the company stopped using their Diamonbar trademark and near the end of their production.
 This bracelet was made for a slim wrist, so please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
 The last photo shows it along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco jewels to wear with this lovely bracelet.USD$295.00